Client is reacting very slow

 Thank you again and enjoy your CocoMUD experience!
 Feel free to share in new ideas!

-#9 Updated by Moritz Wolfart over 1 year ago
+#9 Updated by Moritz Wolfart about 3 years ago

 Yeah your options.conf absolutely did the job!